 Cultivation: The preference is full sun, dry conditions, and barren soil.
 This species doesn't tolerate competition from taller plants.
 It can adapt to a less ideal site with partial sun, mesic conditions, or fertile soil if there is a regimen of regular mowing (as occurs in lawns).
 Most vegetative growth occurs during the summer.
 Because of its C4 metabolism and other characteristics, this grass has exceptional drought resistance.

-Range & Habitat: Buffalo Grass is a rare plant in the natural areas of Illinois.
+Range & Habitat: Buffalo Grass is a rare plant in the natural areas of Illinois (see Distribution Map).
 Some populations are thought to be native (particularly in central & NW Illinois), while other populations have been introduced.
 These introduced plants are either adventive from the Western states, or they have escaped from local lawns where Buffalo Grass has been used as a turf grass.
 Habitats include hill prairies, cemetery prairies, lawns, and barren waste areas.
 In dry areas, this grass helps to bind the soil and prevent erosion by wind or water.
 It is one of the dominant grasses of the shortgrass prairie in the Great Plains.